-Tree Inventory/Digital Arboretum
+Tree Inventory

-A partial tree inventory of the Reynolda Campus was created in the fall of 2008.
-This online database is hosted by the biology department and includes the locations and basic details of all major trees on campus.
-The new interactive campus map will be expanded to include layers for heritage and memorial trees (and benches) on campus.
+A partial tree inventory of the Reynolda Campus was created in the fall of 2008 and updated in 2012 and again in 2013.
+This spreadsheet database was hosted by the biology department and included the locations and basic details of all major trees on campus.
+This tree inventory is no longer updated, as technology has evolved and campus needs have evolved with it.
+Going forward, our efforts will be put toward creating an interactive campus map layer of our trees.